moochee/moochee/README.md

 - You can do zero-downtime deployment also if your app is stateful, and it's actually not complicated using sticky sessions ([also supported by CF](https://docs.cloudfoundry.org/concepts/http-routing.html#sessions)), if your app does gracefully shutdown correctly
 - Preact and HTM are awesome, especially if you look for something really simple, it can be used with build tools or completely client-standalone
 - Doing routing yourself is a pretty simple thing in React, you may be able to do well without a thirdparty lib like (p)react-router
+- Never try to argue against writing a test :-P
+- Monospace font does apply for emojis
 - Golang has really some nice and interesting concepts like the way structs/classes are done
 - Golang does not have try/catch, so error handling is really different